Jessica Martin is a long established versatile leading actress who continues to enjoy an extensive career in theatre, television, radio and cabaret.

 In addition to her acting career, Jessica is a critically acclaimed writer and illustrator of graphic novels.
 Her graphic memoir Life Drawing.
 A Life Under Lights is published by Unbound, summer 2019.

-In September, Jessica will be launching her new cabaret act, A Life Under Lights in London.
+Jessica has recently launched her new cabaret act, A Life Under Lights in London.